On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by number of demand vertices

 \section{Parameterization by number of demand vertices}

-In this section we study the parameterized complexity of \textsc{Connected Flow} with parameter $|D|$.
-We first prove that the problem is \textsf{NP}-hard, even for $|D|=2$ by a reduction from the problem of finding two vertex disjoint paths in a directed graph.
+In this section we study the parameterized complexity of \textsc{Connected Flow} with parameter $|D|$, the number of vertices with a demand.
+We first prove that the problem is \textsf{NP}-hard, even for $|D|=2$, by a reduction from the problem of finding two vertex disjoint paths in a directed graph.
 Next we show that, if $\Ca(e) = \infty$ for all $e\in E$, the problem can be reduced to an instance of \textsc{MVTSP}, and hence solved in time $\Os(4^{|D|})$.